wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Configuration.md

 - [Health endpoints](xref:SystemHealthEndpointsConfiguration)
 - [Logging](xref:loggingConfiguration)

-For more information on which tools to use to configure EDS facets, see [Configuration tools](xref:managementTools)
+For more information on which tools to use to configure EDS facets, see [Configuration tools](xref:managementTools).